Tool Learning 1 - Use Fuzzilli on Real Targets

 $ export PATH=/path/to/depot_tools:$PATH

-Update depot_tools by executing the following into your terminal/shell.
+Update depot_tools by running the following command in your terminal:

 1